boyd109/boyd109.github.io/blog/stories/stories2.md

 layout: post
 title: Every hackathon I attended from Winter 2015 to Winter 2020
 permalink:
-category: learning
+category: stories
-tag: learning
+tag: stories
-date: 9/3/2020
+date: 3/9/2020
-order: 8
+order: 2
 ---

 **edit:** WIP so I don't lose progress on this lengthy post.
 (Like I did with another post :( )